vrinek/MTG-collection/README.md

 ### Web interface

 I am a web developer and having sortable and filterable tables of my cards sounds like a better idea that simply a command line interface.
 This does not mean that I intend to abandon the CLI but having a web interface and your collection on the cloud means that you don't need your laptop wherever you are.
-I will also try and make this fault tollerant to server outages (in other words, have your collection both at your hard drive and the cloud).
+I will also try and make this fault tolerant to server outages (in other words, have your collection both at your hard drive and the cloud).

 ### Friends & alerts